-Cremation now accounts for over 54 percent of all funerals in the United States, yet there are still many misconceptions about cremation services.
+Cremation now accounts for over 60 percent of all funerals in the United States, yet there are still many misconceptions about cremation services.
 Several years ago when DFS Memorials started working with local cremation service providers, the term ‘direct cremation’ was not even a common term.
-More often people asked for a ‘simple cremation’ or a ‘basic cremation’.
+More often, people asked for a ‘simple cremation’ or a ‘basic cremation.’

-Now the term direct cremation is more commonly used by funeral homes and families searching for simple and affordable cremation.
-But, there are still questions that families ask, that demonstrate some common misunderstandings about direct cremation.
+Now, the term direct cremation is more commonly used by funeral homes and families searching for simple and affordable cremation.
+However, families still ask questions, demonstrating some common misunderstandings about direct cremation.

 So, let’s look at some of these common myths.